Report Designer - Functions

 Ceiling(SALES_LEDGER.BALANCE)

-• You can also use this function within calculations.
-For example, if a pallet holds 12 items, to work out how many pallets are needed to contain a sales order item quantity, divide the item quantity by 12 then use the ceiling function to round this value up as follows:
+• Use this function within calculations.
+For example, a pallet holds 12 items, divide the item quantity by 12 to find out the number of pallets are needed to contain a sales order quantity.
+Then, use the ceiling function to round up the result.

 Ceiling(SOP_ITEM.QUANTITY/12)